Canon SX740 vs Fujifilm X-E2S

 - Longer lasting: Gets more shots (350 versus 265) out of a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More heavily discounted: Has been around for much longer (launched in January 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-E2S emerges as the winner of the match-up (15 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-E2S comes out slightly ahead of the SX740 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.